Nocobuto/Nocobuto/README.md

 ## Hi, I'm Arturo 👋

-I'm a **Full Stack Developer** passionate about building clean, scalable, and user-focused web applications.
+I'm a **Software Developer** passionate about building clean, scalable, and user-focused web applications.
 I enjoy transforming ideas into functional digital experiences by combining solid engineering principles with thoughtful design.

 - 🔭 Currently working on interactive and responsive web projects